When teaching preschool and kindergarten, I loved to do Easter activities with my students, welcoming spring and celebrating new beginnings.

 6. Read Books About Bunnies

-Reading to their children is one of the most powerful things that parents can do to better their lives.
+Reading to their children is one of the most powerful things parents can do to improve their lives.
 To have optimal impact, they should stop at various points in the book and help their kids draw connections between the experiences of the characters and their own.
 This is a great technique to improve their comprehension.

 Another way to enhance their understanding of a book is for parents to have their kids predict what will happen next in the story.
 They should also ask them about the characters: What is she feeling?
 What is he doing?
 Would you feel and do the same?
 To make storytime more enjoyable, parents should choose classic literature and not the low-quality selections that are sold at supermarkets and drugstores.
 Here are a few classics for Easter:

-- The Tale of Peter Rabbit by Beatrix Potter: This tale is a must-have for every child's home library.
-Youngsters will relate to the mischievous Peter who disobeys his mother, sneaks into the garden, gets chased by Mr. McGregor, and almost gets caught.
+- The Tale of Peter Rabbit by Beatrix Potter: This tale is a must-have for every child’s home library.
+Youngsters will relate to the mischievous Peter, who disobeys his mother, sneaks into the garden, gets chased by Mr. McGregor, and almost gets caught.
 It opens the door for conversations about the importance of listening to one’s parents, following rules, and resisting temptation.

 - The Tale of Benjamin Bunny by Beatrix Potter: This is the delightful sequel to The Tale of Peter Rabbit.
 Peter, accompanied by his cousin Benjamin Bunny, returns to Mr. McGregor’s garden to retrieve his lost clothes.
 While Benjamin dawdles, the pair are captured by Mr. McGregor’s cat.
 Once again, young children connect with the relatable characters and their familiar predicaments.
 The story lays the groundwork for a critical discussion about being punished but receiving forgiveness.
 In the video below, children can listen to The Tale of Benjamin Bunny by Beatrix Potter.